CBD for hot flashes

 Inhaltsverzeichnis

-What are hot flashes and how do they occur during menopause?
+What are hot flashes and how do they arise during the change of life?

-What role does the endocannabinoid system play in hot flashes?
+What role does the body's own cannabinoid system play in hot flashes?

 Are there scientific studies on CBD for hot flashes or menopausal complaints?